NikoLindborg/NikoLindborg/README.md

 ## Hi there 👋

-I am Niko - Entry-Level software developer.
+I am Niko - Software engineering student.
 I am enthusiastic about web technologies and mobile development.

 Here are some facts about me.
  - I am athletic, I like golfing, skiing and powerlifting.